 SymPhoTime Lifetime Fitting

-This tutorial shows step-by-step, how to fit the lifetime of a measured sample.
+This tutorial shows step-by-step, how to fit a selected model to a decay curve in order to get the lifetime of a measured sample.
 As an example, a single exponential reconvolution fit is used to determine the lifetime of ATTO655 diluted in water.

 Select a file and start the script

 - Open the “Samples” workspace via “File\open Workspace” from the main menu.